 A member of the ICANN organization staff supporting the NomCom may be removed by the Chair of the NomCom, following notice to the ICANN CEO.

 The nature of the NomCom functions and activities requires confidentiality for some information (such as deliberations) and openness for other information (such as this Operating Procedure).

 Any information which relates to an individual and can be used to identify the individual by name or can be used in context with other information to lead to identifying such person will be marked "Confidential: NomCom Sensitive" whether the information is in physical or electronic form.
 A designation that anonymizes a Candidate's identifying information, with a number or in another commonly accepted manner, will not be considered NomCom Sensitive.
 However, any "Key List" that relates a Candidate's name to such a designation will be considered NomCom Sensitive.

 Members agree to keep all NomCom Sensitive information confidential.
-Access to NomCom Sensitive information shall be restricted only to NomCom members and, ICANN staff members supporting the NomCom, who have signed the NomCom Code of Conduct.
+Access to NomCom Sensitive information shall be restricted only to NomCom members and, ICANN organization staff supporting the NomCom, who have signed the NomCom Code of Conduct.
 Members' confidentiality obligations shall be continuing and will survive a member's resignation or termination.

 To the greatest extent practical, NomCom Sensitive information will be stored only in an ICANN central repository, which members can access on a read-only basis.
 Access controls and security safeguards protecting this information must comply with highest standards used by ICANN for protecting user authentication, confidentiality, and data integrity.
 Mechanisms must be in place that provide for the ability to identify and distinguish between NomCom Sensitive information and non-sensitive information.
 This will enable NomCom Sensitive information to be destroyed or otherwise disposed of after the conclusion of the NomCom deliberations each year without risking the loss of files that are needed for archival purposes.